Kaitlin Senk, PhD

 University of Bath

 I am a Lecturer in the Department of Politics, Languages, and International Studies at University of Bath.
 Prior to my position at Bath, I worked as a Research Fellow on the ERC funded TWICEASGOOD Project at University of Exeter and was affiliated with the Centre for Computational Social Science.
 I received my PhD in Political Science at Rice University in May 2022.
-My work has been published in Legislative Studies Quarterly , the American Political Science Review, Politics, Groups, and Identities, the Latin American Research Review.
+My work has been published in Legislative Studies Quarterly, the American Political Science Review, Politics, Groups, and Identities, the Latin American Research Review, and Politics & Gender.
 Additionally, my research has been featured in several public-facing outlets including The Guardian, the Let’s Talk Polarization podcast, and the American Political Science Association's Public Scholarship Program's newsletter Political Science Now.
+I have also appeared on LBC, Heart, and BBC Radio to provide expert statements on the 2024 US general elections.

 In my teaching, I aim to provide an inclusive learning environment structured around scientific inquiry and methodology.
 I approach teaching in a research-led way, embedding methods training within substantive content to make concepts easily accessible to students.
 Additionally, I am committed to ensuring that students gain an understanding of politics from a diversity of perspectives by teaching students to engage with course material from a gendered and intersectional lens.
 In 2022, I was awarded the Career Champion Award from Rice University's Center for Career Development for empowering students in their professional development.